The primary modality of therapy that I practise is Psychosynthesis: The psychology with a soul.

 In The Efficacy of Psychodynamic Psychotherapy, Jonathan Shedler, Ph.D. reviews over 160 studies of psychodynamic psychotherapy.
 He provides a considerable amount evidence to show that not only does therapy provide symptom improvement but through developing inner resources, self-knowledge and awareness, you can continue to improve long after your therapy ends – in fact – the tools and awareness you develop will last you a lifetime.

-Comparable to psychosynthesis, psychodynamic psychotherapy is not a sticky plaster fix – it offers depth, understanding, meaning and long-term change from whatever it is that is causing you distress.
+Psychodynamic psychotherapy offers relationship, depth, understanding, meaning and long-term change from whatever it is that is causing you distress.

 Shedler’s paper highlights the following features of psychodynamic psychotherapy: